AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #53

-Custom utility function support — full replacement
+Custom utility function support — full replacement done

 Allow fully replacing the utility function (not just weights) via plugin.
 Supports non-linear utility models and field-specific scoring architectures.